Djudicael/Emitteur/README.md

 ## API
 ### `on(eventType, callback)`
-Register your callback on a event.
-It's posible to have more than one call back for a same event.
+Register your callback on an event.
+It's possible to have more than one call back for a same event.

 ```js
 const eventEmitter= new Emetteur();